DasPeter/lab1/README.md

 # lab1

-Music recognizer Android app made in Flutter
+Music recognizer Android app made in Flutter.
+Used Provider as app state manager.